 Is changing a bathtub faucet hard?

-Changing a bathtub faucet is not hard.
-The job doesn’t take much skill and requires fairly common household tools.
-In addition, it poses very few risks to your home’s integrity or safety.
+Changing a bathtub faucet isn’t hard.
+The job requires minimal skill and fairly common household tools.
+It also poses very few risks to your home’s integrity and safety.

 Do I need plumber’s putty to replace a faucet?